milicevica23/IMSE-Docker-Examples/README.md

 "up" starts and runs your entire app.

 "--build" tells Docker it first has to build the images from your application.
-The instructions how to build the image are located in the "Dockerfile"'s inside their respective folders.
+The instructions how to build the image are located in the Dockerfile's inside their respective folders.

-> This is how your finished project should be run when deployed!
+This is also how your project should be run when you submit it!

 4. navigate to:
 ```
 localhost:8001
 ```
 in your browser and click the button.
-If you get a Hello World your application is running properly.

 5. To stop the running containers simply "CTRL-C" and run:
 ```